corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/running-your-first-cordapp/_index.md

 ### Hitting Endpoints

-Once authorised, you can start hitting endpoints.
+Once authorized, you can start hitting endpoints.
 The easiest one to try is `/cpi` because it is the first one on the Swagger page and requires no arguments:

 1. Expand the `GET /cpi` row and click **Try it out**.
 {{< figure src="get-cpi.png" figcaption="Try it out button for GET /cpi" alt="Expanded GET /cpi with Try it out button" >}}